MircoDeAndreis/25-26/LAB-K7/README.md

 the recursive operation of DNS.

 ## 5.4 (Optional) Experiments with machine failures:
-1. Failure of ws3: shut down the corresponding container.
-Try fetching `www.uniroma3.it` from the client.
+1. Emulate failure of ws3: shut down the corresponding container.
+Try fetching `www.uniroma3.it` several times from the client.
 What do you expect to happen?
 Why?
-2. Failure of load balancer lb1: shut down the corresponding container.
-Try fetching `www.uniroma3.it` from the client.
+3. Emulate failure of load balancer lb1: shut down the corresponding container and remove the corresponding DNS record.
+Try fetching several times `www.uniroma3.it` from the client.
 What do you expect to happen?
 Why?